PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/order-settings/order-statuses.md

 *   **Set the order as in transit.** - Checkbox -

 WHEN checked
-THEN the flag **delivery** from the order is activated AND it genarates the Delivery Slip.
+THEN the flag **delivery** from the order is activated AND it generates the Delivery Slip.

 WHEN a order is set **as paid** OR **as shipped** OR **as in transit**
 THEN the flag can't be remove from the order.